 Civic Value: Sacrifice

 Memorial Day began after the Civil War when surviving family members decorated soldiers’ graves.
 The first national observance took place at Arlington National Cemetery on May 30, 1868.
 After World War I, observance grew to include armed forces members who died in all wars.
 The National Holiday Act of 1971 shifted Memorial Day from May 30 to the last Monday in May.
-The change made Memorial Day a federal holiday and part of a three day weekend that also marks the beginning of summer.
+The change made Memorial Day a federal holiday and part of a three day weekend that for most marks the beginning of summer.

 User-friendly ceremonies to make your holiday more meaningful and memorable